-In order to deal appropriately with the various kinds of problems that arise in the school setting, different types of discipline are used.
-Also a distinction is made between what is perceived as a student mistake in his lack of adherence to a stated rule and an outward defiance of the rule.
-This will affect the degree of the disciplinary action taken.
-What follows are the various types of discipline that are used at SLHS:
+When students don't meet the behavior expectations Christian discipline will be used to help the student get back on track.
+A distinction is made between what is perceived as a student mistake in his/her lack of adherence to a stated rule and an outward defiance of a rule.
+This will affect the degree of disciplinary action taken.
+Every effort will first be made to correct situations in the classroom.
+The following is a general overview of classroom management.